 Splitting doses: A good strategy for colonoscopy preparation?

-The biggest reason for poor colonoscopy preparation is people's distaste for having to drink large quantities of bowel cleaning solution.
-The most common colonoscopy preparation calls for drinking 1 gallon (4 liters) of a polyethylene glycol solution.
-Some studies have shown that more than a third of people don't complete the full preparation.
+The biggest reason for poor colonoscopy preparation is people's distaste for having to drink large quantities of bowel cleansing solution.
+The most common colonoscopy preparation calls for drinking 1 gallon (3.8 liters) of a polyethylene glycol solution.
+Many people don't complete the full preparation.

 Ask your doctor about split-dose preparation for your next colonoscopy.